A binding can specify an anonymous content template using the

 inherits attribute is never cloned when content is generated from a template.

 XBL bindings can interleave anonymous content between bound elements and their explicit children.
 They do so using XBL

-element tag.
+children tags.
 Any number of

 children tags may be used in a binding's anonymous content template.
 The location at which a